-The living conditions in these emergency accommodation locations are clearly unsuitable for the needs of protection applicants, and fail to fulfil IPAS's obligations under the EU recast Reception Conditions Directive.
+The living conditions in these emergency accommodation locations are clearly unsuitable for the needs of protection applicants and fail to fulfil IPAS's obligations under the EU recast Reception Conditions Directive.

-No statistics were made publicly available by IPAS on the capacity and occupancy of emergency accommodation locations in 2019.
+No statistics were made publicly available by IPAS on the capacity and occupancy of emergency accommodation locations in 2019, 2020 or 2021.
 The latest available data was contained in the RIA Monthly Report November 2018.
-However, figures released by the Minister for Justice indicate that as of September 2020, there were a total of 1,382 individuals resident in emergency accommodation.298 The IPAS has yet to issue any official data in relation to the accommodation of international protection applicants since it was created in 2019 as a result of the division of RIA in two sections.
+IPAS has yet to issue any official data in relation to the accommodation of international protection applicants since it was created in 2019 as a result of the division of RIA in two sections.
 When the Department of Justice has been asked to provide information on the location and number of emergency accommodation, they have refused to give any detailed information.
-The data proportioned has been limited arguing that "RIA has a legal duty to protect the identities of persons in the international protection process and must be mindful of the right to privacy of applicants when responding to specific queries."299
+The data proportioned has been limited arguing that "RIA has a legal duty to protect the identities of persons in the international protection process and must be mindful of the right to privacy of applicants when responding to specific queries."349